 Finance Director Sylvester had provided the Board with a report and summary.
 Finance Director Sylvester stated that legal fees are a concern, but hopes that contract negotiations are resolved shortly, especially with 2 new negotiations about to begin.
-Ms Sylvaster commented that with recent show removal due to the storms that those budgets are gotting close.
-Mr. Neto asked what the possible projection of overture could be in legal expenses if it continues at the rate of the first 6 months, it could be \$50,000 over budget.
-Finance Director Sylvester discussed that this was a recvaluation year and that \$17,520 has been associated with tux appeals compared to about \$13,000 test year.
+Ms Sylvaster commanted that with recent show removal due to the storms that those budgets are getting close.
+Mr. Neto asked what the possible projection of eventure could be in logal expenses if it continues at the rate of the first 6 months.
+It could be \$50,000 over budget.
+Finance Director Sylvester discussed that this was a recvaluation year and that \$17,520 has been associated with tax appeals compared to about \$13,000 test year.
 There is one more case outstanding that may go to court.
 This is the TPC.
-Chairman Gengler asked Town Altomay Bradley what the potential drop in taxes could be.
+Chairman Gangler asked Town Altomay Bradley what the potential drop in taxes could be.

 REPORT OF THE TAX COLLECTOR The Tax Collector had provided the Board with a report.
-Me Sylvester said that collections were at 67% and that they were not anticipating anything different than ranyiqus years
+Ms Sylvester sold that collections were at 67% and that they were not anticipating anything different than provious years

-OLD BUSINESS 1,
+OLD BUSINESS

-Discussion of Siemens Contract Procedures
+1. Discussion of Siemens Contract Procedures

-Chalman Geogler commented on two items: (1) the ments of the Sigmen's contract were never an Issue; (2) the November minutes reflect that Mr. Stringleton took responsibility for actions that an emorgency appropriation should have been taken.
-Chairman Geogler acknowledged that CCM Andy Moneillo, Town Treasurer Darlane DiProto were present but the Director of Public Works and First Selectmen were not present.
+Chairman Gengler commented on two items: (1) the ments of the Siemen's contract were never an issue; (2) the November minutes reflect that Mr. Shingleton took responsibility for actions that an emergency appropriation should have been taken.
+Chairman Gengler acknowledged that CCM Andy Morrello, Town Treasurer Darlane DiProto were present but the Director of Public Works and First Selectmen were not present the Board of Finance.
+There was some discussion of the wording of fenergy cost issues."

-Town Attorney, Jack Bradley stated that the assumption of illegal conduct was unfortunate.
-Altomay Bradley reviewed the Siemen's program and a chronological review that he prepared and provided to the Bourd of Finance.
-There was some discussion of the wording of fonergy cost issues.
+Town Attorney, Jack Bradley stated that the assumption of Hegal conduct was unfortunate.
+Altorney Bradley reviewed the Siemen's program and a chronological review that he prepared and provided to

-House of Finance Regular Meeting January 22, 2009
+Hourd of Finance Regular Meeting January 22, 2009

-Mr. Maley Jr. saked about the phone polls and whether they are legal under the FOI act.
+Mr. Maley Jr. esked about the phone polls and whether they are legal under the FOI act.
 Attorney Bradley was not able to clarify.

-Mr. Maley Jr. Inquired and asked several questions as Attorney Bradley reviewed the chronology, Specifically what would happen if the contract had not been approved at the Town Meeting?
+Mr. Maley Jr. inquired and asked several questions as Atlorney Bradley reviewed the chronology.
+Specifically what would happen if the contract had not been approved at the Town Meeting?

-Mr. Maley, Jr. remarked that he was sorry that they were having this conversation.
-The contract was discussed and a dialogue of the conversation of the Town Attornoy's involvement when the BOF approved this.
+Idr.
+Maley, Jr. remarked that he was sorry that they were having this conversation.
+The contract was discussed and a dialogue of the misunderstanding of the Town Attornoy's involvement when the BOF approved this.
 The BOF thought something different when the contract was approved.

-The Town Alterney believes the Town was unrepresented during the contract of the chiller.
+The Town Atterney believes the Town was unrepresented during the contract of the chiller.
 Mr. Maley Jr. read the chiller contract between the Town and Siemen's and discussed the meanings of the clause.

-Mr. Maloy Jr. continued talking about whether proper procedures were followed.
-Alterney Bradley said that at any time, any transaction could be looked at under a microscope.
+Mr. Maley Jr. continued talking about whether proper procedures were followed.
+Altomey Bradley said that at any time, any transaction could be locked at under a microscope.